Richard-zhang/aadml/README.md

 * need to introduce max operation
 * need to introduce power operation to reduce the complexity computational graph

+# Currnet Issue
+- [ ] Duplication of tag expr
+- [ ] not support for logical operation
+- [ ] not support for if-then-else control flow
+- [ ] Visulization including i.e sub expression

 # Debug

 * the bug is a mistake in the implementation of normal distribution